-Today's Supreme Court Decision Gutting Civil Rights Laws isn't About an Individual Who 'Oppose[s] Same-Sex Marriage as a Tenet of Faith'
+Contrary to Popular Narrative the Supreme Court's '303' Decision Gutting Civil Rights Laws is not About an Individual Standing Up For Her Beliefs

 ADF designed the case this way so that no party who’d been discriminated against would be able to put a face on 303 Creative’s bigotry.
 By erasing the true targets of the bigotry, ADF manipulated the narrative.
 There was no couple to interview, no actual victims—only ADF’s client and her version of the non-events.
 (The couple who suffered discrimination in Masterpiece commented on the 303 Creative case earlier today.)
 Before the decision, that was one significant difference between the two cases.
 Nothing about the law or the Constitution has changed since the 2018 case.
 In fact, the basic concepts here have been the same since 1968, when the Supreme Court laughed off as “patently frivolous” an argument that religion could somehow trump a civil rights law.
 The other significant difference is that the court personnel have changed: Christian nationalists have captured the Supreme Court.
 ADF and its fellow travelers were able to overcome decades of precedent—not because they’re right in the law, but because they packed the court.

 Some outlets, in their misguided quest to prize balance over truth, will tell you that this case is about Lorie Smith, a small business owner—an artist.
-It’s not, it’s about a Christian nationalist crusade to gut civil rights laws.
+It’s not.
+It’s about a Christian nationalist crusade to gut civil rights laws.
 ADF has an extensive and repugnant anti-LGTBQ history.
 It’s argued versions of the same case—anti-LGBTQ Christians challenging public accommodation laws—for about a decade.
 Florists, photography studios, bakeries, and, now finally and successfully, a website company.
 Why?
 Because Christian nationalism is inherently unequal.
 The goal is a legal system where conservative, heterosexual, White Christian men are protected by the law, but not bound by it—and everyone else is bound by the law, but not protected.

 That’s the goal that this opinion advances.
 But even if we ignore ADF and the captured court and the binding precedent, the case would still not be about some bigot named Lorie Smith.
 Media that speak about Lorie Smith are falling into ADF’s narrative.
 This case is about a business, a limited liability company.
 That’s what the abbreviation “LLC” in the case caption (303 Creative LLC v.
 Elenis) means: limited liability company.
 That business has opened itself up to the public.